ashishagarwal2023/freegpt.js.org/README.md

 Give it a star if you want to help me keep it active.

-It depends on **You.com**'s API, however its reverse engineered, but it has no tokens/login or such.
+It depends on **You.com**'s API, however its reverse engineered.
+Please note that I'm not responsible for anything and this is just for educational purpose.s

 ## 🤝Contributing

 You are welcome!
 I'm looking for some cool peoples to help me push this project further!

-> The API routes are given in plan.js, so read it if you would like to know how the API would work
+> I'm currently in-active on this project but you could, if you wish, try to implement conversations! :D

-If you made a working webscraper and would like me to use it (Cloudflare Bypass), you are welcome, but remember I cannot afford a bit, sorry.
+PRs are welcome, good issues too!